Beyond real blow-up: Masuda detours and complex holonomy: Comments

-The general rational case is not necessarily generic, and therefore much more complicated.
-See \cite{DiPol} for a complete characterization of the global dynamics in the polynomial case $f=P$, and \cite{DiRat} for the general rational case $f=P/Q$.
-The characterization involves nine necessary properties of global flows.
+The general rational case \eqref{rat} is not necessarily generic, and therefore much more complicated.
+See \cite{DiPol} for a complete characterization of the global dynamics in the polynomial case $f\!=\!P$, and \cite{DiRat} for the general rational case $f\!=\!P/Q$.
+The characterization involves nine necessary properties of global flows on $\widehat{\C}$.

 Violation of hyperbolic nondegeneracy, for example, already happens at Lyapunov centers in families $f=f(\lambda,\cdot)$ with a scalar real parameter $\lambda$.
 Global descriptions of their unfoldings are a wide open field, in the complex context.
-See \cite{Rousseaud=4} for interesting bifurcations, including a 2-parameter unfolding.
+See \cite{Rousseaud=4} for interesting sample bifurcations, including a 2-parameter unfolding.
 For the polynomial degrees of the numerator and denominator polynomials $P$ and $Q$ they chose 4 and 2, respectively, to satisfy the difference constraint by Euler characteristic 2 and avoid equilibria and poles at infinity.
 For higher degrees, even the global transitions between generic phase portraits, induced by Lyapunov centers in generic 1-parameter families of scalar ODEs, seem not to be completely understood.
+The difficulties include the global real-time consequences of a mere complex rotation in time for, say, the connection graphs enumerated in figure \ref{fig14trees}.